MaheshChandrra/CMPE255-Credit-Risk-Prediction/README.md

 # CMPE255-Credit-Risk-Prediction
+Defaulted loans are a rising problem for most banks and lending institutions.
+Credit risk analysis is the first and most important phase in the loan approval process in order to avoid or lessen the effects of the disaster.
+When a debt defaults, it causes damage.

-The project aims to build a model to predict whether a person is eligible to get a credit or not.
+From this project we aim to build a model to predict whether a person is eligible to get a credit or not.
 The decision depends on his/her banking history and other parameters mentioned below.

 **Featues used**: